Orlando Condos: Best Areas to Buy (2026 Deal Guide)

 Why Is Kissimmee One of the Best Places to Buy Condos in Orlando, Florida for Vacation Rentals?

 Southwest of Orlando, Kissimmee remains the region’s short-term rental epicenter.
-The area’s proximity to Walt Disney World makes it the most competitive market for Airbnb and resort-style investments.
+The area’s proximity to Walt Disney World makes it the high transaction volume and active short-term rental activity based on market data for Airbnb and resort-style investments.

 Market Comparison: West Kissimmee (34747)